Armaniac/pyexternalboxespmw2/src-bo/README.txt

 Happy new year to all of you.

+This software is NGOWare.
+If you like it, please donate to the Red Cross and PM me to let me know.
+Red Cross EU: http://www.redcross-eu.net/ or Red Cross US: http://www.redcross.org/ Thanks in advance.

 Before asking any questions, read these:
 *** THIS HACK IS MAY BE EVENTUALLY DETECTED: use at your own risk
 *** THIS HACK DOES NOT WORK ON WINDOWS XP